The protection of your data at eco – Association of the Internet Industry

 - IP address and host name

 Registration is required for ordering and provision of CSA services through the CSA Customer Portal.

 The data will be deleted as soon as it is no longer necessary for the purpose of its collection.
 This is the case when the data for the implementation of the contract are no longer required.
 Even after the conclusion of the contract, there may be a need to store the personal data of the contracting party in order to comply with contractual or legal obligations.
 After expiry, we retain the information regarding the contractual relationship that is required by commercial law and tax law for the legally determined period.
 For this period of time (generally ten years from the conclusion of the contract), the data will only be re-processed in the case of an audit by the taxation authorities.

 3.11 Applications to eco

-Your agreement to the saving and processing of your application data can be withdrawn at any time with effect for the future by sending an email to email@example.com, via post to: eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, Germany or by fax to: +49 (221) 7000 48-11 with a request to have the data deleted.
+You may object to the collection and processing of your data with effect for the future by sending an email to email@example.com, via post to: eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, Germany or by fax to: +49 (221) 7000 48-11 and request to have the data deleted.

 We will then delete all data transmitted to us in the context of the application process, insofar as we are not entitled to or required to retain them in accordance with legal regulations.

 In addition to this website, we also maintain an online presence on the social media channels Facebook, Twitter, Xing, Linked-in, Youtube, and Flickr.
 You can access these by clicking on the corresponding menu items on our website.
 As the operator of the respective online presence, we do not collect or process any data from your use of the corresponding social media channel.

 We would like to point out that your use of these pages and their functions lies within your own responsibility.
 This applies in particular to the use of interactive functions (e.g., commenting, sharing, rating).